UrbiJr/Whatsapp/README.md

 I started developing this software in October 2016, and released it to the public domain in February 2017.

 The key points of this software are:
-- multi connections handling;
+- multi connections handling
-- both server and client GUI;
+- both server and client GUI
-- possibility of dynamically change user;
+- possibility of dynamically change user
-- possibility of dynamically add/remove user (client must reconnect);
+- possibility of dynamically add/remove user (client must reconnect)
-- possibility of dynamically change language;
+- possibility of dynamically change language
-- very low CPU cost since it's written in C.
+- very low CPU cost since it's written in C

 2. How to start
 -----------------